kohutgergely/spark-mec-bp/README.md

 The software can also be used to fetch data directly from NIST.
 All three forms (atomic lines data, atomic levels data, ionization energies) can be fetched, although some limitations are still present compared to the capabilities of the online forms.

+:warning: ***As the program uses the NIST database to query atomic data, spectrum parameter must conform with NIST query conventions.
+For more information see: https://physics.nist.gov/PhysRefData/ASD/lines_form.html***

 #### Fetching atomic lines data